avilldaniel/cosmo-app-fe/README.md

 connected to a Node.js app ran and deployed on Heroku.

 Frameworks, libraries, and other technologies used:\
-PERN stack, React Router, Axios, Tailwind, Node-Postgres
+PERN stack, React Router, Axios, Tailwind, Node-Postgres,\
+Cors, Nodemon, dotenv, Vercel, Heroku

 ## Available Scripts